TRUCKPARK OF THE FUTURE - WELCOME TO 2049

 Driving regulations/safety laws

+The EU mobility package legislation focuses on driving, rest time rules and tachographs.
 Under the current rest time rules, drivers cannot spend weekly rest periods inside their vehicles under any circumstances.

-Weekly rest allows drivers to return home or to their company location regularly.
+New rules offer specific provisions for rest breaks on ferries and rail services.
+Drivers can now account for specific travel periods as rest, provided they meet particular conditions.
 But 2049 could present new regulations.
 Autonomous vehicles will open the door for autopilot features, and drivers might be able to rest and recharge during a working journey - remodelling current rules.

 Driver skills and training

+A study by the University of Nottingham and the RAC Foundation suggests that behavioural training is paramount to transitioning drivers into the next stage of automated vehicles.
 The study found that drivers who received behavioural training were more measured in their behaviour and better understood the vehicle's capabilities and limitations.
 One key finding in the behavioural training group was that drivers were significantly more likely to notice a potential hazard during the transition from automated to manual driving.

 THE TECH